Polish People's Republic: 1945–1956

 The 1947 election marked the beginning of undisguised communist rule in Poland, though it was not officially transformed into the Polish People's Republic until the adoption of the 1952 Constitution.
 However, Gomułka never supported Stalin's control over the Polish communists and was soon replaced as party leader by the more pliable Bierut.
 In 1948, the communists consolidated their power, merging with Cyrankiewicz' faction of the PPS to form the Polish United Workers' Party (known in Poland as 'the Party'), which would monopolise political power in Poland until 1989.
 In 1949, Polish-born Soviet Marshal Konstantin Rokossovsky became the Minister of National Defence, with the additional title Marshal of Poland, and in 1952 he became Deputy Chairman of the Council of Ministers (deputy premier).

 Over the coming years, private industry was nationalised, the land seized from the pre-war landowners and redistributed to the lower-class farmers, and millions of Poles were transferred from the lost eastern territories to the lands acquired from Germany.
 Poland was now to be brought into line with the Soviet model of a "people's democracy" and a centrally planned socialist economy.
 The government also embarked on the collectivisation of agriculture, although the pace was slower than in other satellites: Poland remained the only Eastern Bloc country where individual farmers dominated agriculture.

-Through a careful balance of agreement, compromise and resistance — and having signed an agreement of coexistence with the communist regime — cardinal primate Stefan Wyszyński maintained and even strengthened the Polish church through a series of failed government leaders.
+Through a careful balance of agreement, compromise and resistance — and having signed an agreement of coexistence with the communist government — cardinal primate Stefan Wyszyński maintained and even strengthened the Polish church through a series of failed government leaders.
 He was put under house arrest from 1953 to 1956 for failing to punish priests who participated in anti-government activity.

-Bierut died in March 1956, and was replaced with Edward Ochab, who held the position for seven months.
+Bierut died in March 1956 and was replaced with Edward Ochab, who held the position for seven months.
 In June, workers in the industrial city of Poznań went on strike, in what became known as 1956 Poznań protests.
 Voices began to be raised in the Party and among the intellectuals calling for wider reforms of the Stalinist system.
 Eventually, power shifted towards Gomułka, who replaced Ochab as party leader.
 Hardline Stalinists were removed from power and many Soviet officers serving in the Polish Army were dismissed.
 This marked the end of the Stalinist era.